Cococatty/Cococatty.github.io/content/projects/finance/propertytools/index.md

 Formula: (total income (e.g. rent) - total expenses (e.g. rate)) / property_value * 100

-These calculations provide a way for property owners to compare their returns with the market average and adjust their income or expenses accordingly¹.
+These calculations provide a way for property owners to compare their returns with the market average and adjust their income or expenses accordingly.

 ⭐ rental yields are just estimates and the actual yield can depend on various factors such as location, type of property, rental market conditions, and rental prices in the area